RailwaymanUZ/Transcription_and_Speaker_Diarization/ReadME.md

 - Python 3.8 or later
 - `pip` package manager
-- GPU with CUDA support
+- GPU with CUDA support and min 12 gb VRAM
 - ffmpeg (for audio conversion, if required)
 - A Hugging Face API token (set as the environment variable `HF_TOKEN`) or create .env file with this variable.
 - Take access to model Speaker Diarization https://huggingface.co/pyannote/speaker-diarization